 In particular, HiFrog has an option --claims-opt <steps> which identifies and reports the redundant assertions using the threshold <steps> as the maximum number of SSA steps between the assertions including the SSA steps at the functions calls (if any) between the assertions:

 Fig. 9.
 Output for ex2_lra.c

-The expected result on Fig. 9 confirms existence of the redundant assertion on line 17.
+The expected result in Fig. 9 confirms the existence of the redundant assertion on line 17.
 Intuitively it means that the user should fix the other assertions first, and whenever it is done, the \redundant" assertion will hold automatically.

 The approach we use for removing assertions is not complete in the sense that not all dependencies between assertions are detected.
 However, the process is sound in the sense that all dependencies are guaranteed to exist in the unwound version of the code.